joyboythemugiwara/joyboythemugiwara/README.md

-- 👋 Hi, I’m @joyboythemugiwara
+👋 Hi, I’m @joyboythemugiwara

-- 👀 I’m interested in ...
+👀 I’m interested in backend development.

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning Django, neural networks, and the MERN stack.

-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on open-source projects and startup ideas.

-- 📫 How to reach me ...
+📫 How to reach me: [Your Email Address]

-- 😄 Pronouns: ...
+😄 Pronouns: Mugiwara

-- ⚡ Fun fact: ...
+⚡ Fun fact: I created an ESP32 CAM scanner and taught it to recognize faces!

+📜 “One day or Day one.
+You decide.”

 <!---
 joyboythemugiwara/joyboythemugiwara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.